 This is an opportunity to increase regional energy independence and diversify from variable sources of green energy (wind and solar)

-A reliable source of baseload power generation, with the facility running 24/7 regardless of whether the sun is shining or wind is blowing.
+- This is a reliable source of baseload power generation, with the facility running 24/7 regardless of whether the sun is shining or wind is blowing.

 R&P Clean Power Limited intends to remain a long-term partner to the project, overseeing construction and ongoing asset management of the facility to ensure a successful outcome.
-It would be upwards of around £150 million private sector investment into the area, creating 39 new, permanent jobs and indirect benefits to the local economy.
+It would be upwards of around £150 million private sector investment into the area, creating 39 new, permanent green sector jobs and indirect benefits to the local economy.

 over a 36-month